poikilos/rotocanvas/readme.md

 # RotoCanvas
 https://github.com/poikilos/rotocanvas

-RotoCanvas will be a manual rotoscoping tool which includes a set of tools for editing, viewing and managing images and image sequences.
-For parts which are finished, see `entry_points` in [setup.py](setup.py).
+RotoCanvas aims to be a manual rotoscoping tool which includes a set of tools for editing, viewing and managing images and image sequences.
+Parts that are finished:
 - findbyappearance: Find images of the same size by appearance!
 - diffimage: Generate a difference image file (similar to the diffimg project, but with different flag colors such as for different size)